yoasif/yoasif.github.io/_posts/2025-11-27-thank-mozilla-for-killing-localization-on-support-mozilla-and-replacing-human-contributions-with-AI-bots.markdown

 They were a [locale leader](https://support.mozilla.org/en-US/kb/how-be-sumo-locale-leader), someone who coordinates localization efforts for a locale.

-Mozilla enabled machine translation on October 22 on the Japanese locale. marsf quit on November 4.
+Mozilla enabled machine translation on the Japanese locale on October 22. marsf quit on November 4.
 It took less than two weeks to scare away someone who had spent 20 years contributing to the Mozilla mission.

 ### Locale Leaders

-Prior to the introduction of machine translation, locale leaders were a core part of the localization process.
+Prior to the introduction of machine translation, [locale leaders](https://support.mozilla.org/en-US/kb/how-be-sumo-locale-leader) were a core part of the localization process.

 On Mozilla's knowledgebase article for localization contributions, the [documented process is to send a locale leader a private message](https://support.mozilla.org/en-US/kb/how-contribute-article-localization) to get started.